The Best Drain Snakes for Unclogging Pipes

 Cable Length and Thickness

 Drain snakes come in a few standard lengths and thicknesses.
-For the average homeowner who needs to unclog a sink, tub, or shower, a 25-foot cable between ¼ and 5/16 of an inch thick is sufficient to tackle common household issues.
+For the average renter or homeowner who needs to unclog a sink, tub, or shower, a 25-foot cable between ¼ and 5/16 of an inch thick is sufficient to tackle common household issues.
 If you live in a multi-story home with bathrooms upstairs, look for a snake with a 50-foot cable capable of reaching clogs in longer pipes.

-For a more serious clog in your home’s main water pipes, blockages further down the kitchen sink drain than your typical food clog, or problems with washing machine drainage, a tougher drain snake designed to handle larger pipes with bigger clogs is called for.
+For a more serious clog in your home’s main water pipes, blockages further down the kitchen sink drain than your typical food clog, or problems with washing machine drainage, a tougher drain snake designed to handle larger pipes with bigger clogs may be called for.
 Sometimes called medium drain machines, these powerful tools typically have a thicker cable—often ½ inch in diameter—and extend up to 75 feet to reach down deep into plumbing lines.

 Drain Snake Head Design